-Q3 naturality participation is a strategic environmental law issue.
-The policy and legal sis for community participation in waste management in Indonesia are regulated in Law No. 18 Year 2008 on Waste Management and Law No. 32 Year 2009 on Environmental Protection and Management.
-Moreover, the President Decision No. 97 Year 2012 regulated the National Policy and Strategy for the Management of Household Waste and Household-like Waste.
+Community participation is a strategic environmental law issue.
+The policy and legal basis for community participation in waste management in Indonesia are regulated in Law No. 18/2008 on Waste Management and Law No. 32/2009 on Environmental Protection and Management.
+Moreover, the President Decision No. 97/2012 regulated the National Policy and Strategy for the Management of Household Waste and Household-like Waste.
 However, the problem of household waste remains unsolved.
 Handling waste responsibility completely given to the community is not a simple policy, especially when associated with a low public awareness level of environmental sanitation.
-In addition, only inadequate number of research focused on legal institutions related to the undertaken community-based household waste management.
+In addition, inadequate research has focused on legal institutions related to the implementation of community-based household waste management.
 Banyumas Regency has recently established a pattern of community-based waste management.
 The problem is related to the community's potentials and challenges in managing the household waste in Kutasari Village and appropriate form of legal institution to accommodate the community in managing the household waste.
-The - results showed that the commitment of Kurasari Village Government in handling waste was reflected in the Environmental Sanitation Working Program by planning the construction of waste recycling bin and waste sorting warehouses, developing the integrated waste management, constructing the compost production houses, and forming teams/workers/volunteers to handle the village waste management.
+The results showed that the commitment of Kutasari Village Government in handling waste was reflected in the Environmental Sanitation Working Program by planning the construction of waste recycling bin and waste sorting warehouses, developing integrated waste management, constructing compost production houses, and forming teams/ workers/volunteers to handle the village waste management.
 This research resulted in two conclusions.
-The first emphasized on the legal status of waste management agency, while the second reinforced the cooperation between waste management elements in the village.
+The first emphasized the legal status of waste management agency, while the second reinforced the cooperation between waste management elements in the village.